 - Learning more effective management techniques can help you create a more cohesive team.

 - Getting more organized, or learning how to manage your time better, can help you get more done during the day.

-- Learning public speaking skills can make you a more effective presenter when you’re pitching ideas to your boss.
+- Learning public speaking skills can make you a more effective presenter when you’re pitching ideas to your boss or to prospective clients.

 - Taking the time to learn a new language can help you land a new job or achieve a promotion.
-Look into services like Babbel who have over a dozen language courses you can take.
+Look into services like Babbel, which has more than a dozen language courses you can take.
 You’ll be speaking a new language before you know it.

-Other skills such as home repair, self-defense, gourmet cooking, playing a musical instrument, or learning to code may or may not affect your career, but they can add more meaning to your life and lead to greater overall satisfaction.
+Other skills such as home repair, self-defense, gourmet cooking, playing a musical instrument, or learning to code may or may not affect your career, but they can help you create a better life and lead to greater overall satisfaction.
 You can also learn a hobby you can turn into a thriving business.

 Seminars, conferences, and workshops are excellent opportunities for investing in yourself for a few reasons.